alkamaazmi/html_interview-questions/README.md

 ### Block-level Elements

-* Block-level elements start from a new line and consume the full width of the page available.
+* A block-level element always starts on a new line, and the browsers automatically add some space (a margin) before and after the element.
+* A block-level element always takes up the full width available

-###  Inline and elements
+###  Inline elements

 * Inline elements just take up the space that is absolutely necessary for the content and does not start from a new line.